nilx/ipol_demo/README.txt

 To create a new demo,

-1. copy an example demo ('xxx_something') to a new folder name; this folder name will be the demo id
+1. in the app folder, copy an example demo ('xxx_something') to a new folder name; this folder name will be the demo id
 2. in this new folder, customize the class attributes and functions in `app.py`
 3. in this new folder, customize the default input files in